 RESEARCH

-Nagata Laboratory are forcusing on designing the novel functional materials by using a various "compounding" techniques.
-We use many kinds of compounding methods (from micro to macro scale, isotropic or anisotropic etc), which are important to control the structure and functionality of composite materials.
-Current research topics are physical (mechanical, thermal, and electrical) properties of polymer materials, recycling methods of plastics, and invironmetally friendly polymers (biocompatible and biodegradable).
+Nagata Laboratory are focusing on designing novel functional materials by using various "compounding" techniques.
+We use many kinds of compounding methods (from micro to macro scale, isotropic or anisotropic, etc), which are important to control the structure and functionality of composite materials.
+Current research topics are physical (mechanical, thermal, and electrical) properties of polymer materials, recycling methods of plastics, and environmentally friendly polymers (biocompatible and biodegradable).

 Functional polymer materials by using compounding technique